 Under the purchase method of accounting, assets acquired and liabilities assumed are recorded at their estimated fair values.
 The Company may continue to adjust the preliminary estimated fair values after obtaining more information regarding asset valuations, liabilities assumed, and revision of preliminary estimates.
-During the three months ended March 31, 2017, the Company completed its fair values determination during the one year measurement period.
-During the year ended March 31, 2017, the Company recorded \$4,353 and \$9,299 to goodwill related to noncontrolling interest and deferred tax liabilities respectively; and \$4,625 and \$316 as a reduction of goodwill related to fair value adjustment related to certain assets and certain accruals respectively.
-During the year ended March 31, 2017, the impact to the consolidated statements of income was not material.
+The following are the preliminary fair values of assets and liabilities based on information available as of March 31, 2018 and may be subject to change during the measurement period.